Most of the time, you go about your life making rational, mature decisions.

-It’s easy to think that once we become adults, immature tendencies just naturally go away—but it’s not as simple as that.
-I’m sure many of us can agree that age alone isn’t a guarantee that people will behave in healthy ways at all times.
-Bursts of anger, cutting remarks, and codependent patterns are all signs that healing is still needed.
+It’s easy to think that once we become adults, immature tendencies just naturally go away, but it’s not as simple as that.
+I’m sure you know that age alone isn’t a guarantee; people aren’t always healthy just because the years have passed.
+Bursts of anger, cutting remarks and codependent patterns are all signs that healing is still needed.

-In most cases, maturity level is not determined by the number of years someone lives—it’s about what happens during the younger years.
+In most cases, maturity level is not determined by the number of years someone lives but by what happens during the younger years.

-During each stage of your childhood, you needed to experience and receive specific things from your parents and caregivers in order for your brain to develop properly.
-Not only does this affect your biology, but it also impacts your understanding of the world and of yourself.
+During each stage of your childhood, you need specific things from your parents and caregivers for your brain to develop properly.
+Not only did childhood experiences affect your biology, but they also impacted your understanding of the world and yourself.

-If you weren’t given what you needed at any given stage, your psyche could be stuck there!
+If you weren’t given what you needed at any given stage, your psyche could be stuck in the past!

-For example, in your early infancy, you needed to learn about trust.
-If your caregivers were attentive, loving, and meeting your needs, you learned that the world is a safe place and that you would be taken care of.
+In early infancy, you needed to learn how to trust.
+If your caregivers were attentive, loving and met your needs, then you learned that the world is a safe place and that you would be taken care of.
 Your caretakers’ consistent and responsive care would lead you to naturally believe others and feel connected.

-However, if your care was inconsistent, dismissive, or absent at times, you experience a sense of insecurity.
-This applies to how you view the world, others, and even yourself.
-You tend to mistrust people, situations, and it’s difficult for you to know yourself because you don’t even trust yourself!
+However, if your care was inconsistent, dismissive or absent at times, you experienced a sense of insecurity.
+Subconsciously you now view the world, others and even yourself with mistrust.
+You feel like you have to watch out for your own best interest because no one else will.